You can create your own 5-year fixed mortgage and own your home outright in five years.

 The Other Kind of 5-Year Mortgage: The Adjustable Rate (ARM)

-Most lenders do offer 5-year Adjustable Rate Mortgages (ARMs).
-The rate is fixed for five years, but then it can go up if you are not done paying off the loan by then.
-With those, borrowers become vulnerable to potential increase in rates – and sometimes large increase depending on the terms and the rules behind ARMs.
+Most mortgage lenders do offer 5-year Adjustable Rate Mortgages (ARMs).
+The rate is fixed for five years, but then the rate can go up if you still have the loan by then.

-The rates are determined by taking the index (whatever that happens to be when the rate changes) and adding a margin.
-That is usually 1.75% for Fannie Mae loans, but it could be more, depending on where the loan is going to be sold.
-The total of those two numbers (index + margin) equals the new interest rate, Thomas states.
+The ARM loan’s new rates are determined by taking the index (whatever that happens to be when the rate changes) and adding a margin.
+That margin is usually 1.75% for Fannie Mae or Freddie Mac loans, but it could be more, depending on the loan.

 For instance, if you take out a 5-year adjustable rate mortgage, the loan has a fixed rate for five years.
-Let’s say that initial rate is 3%.
-Fast forward five years.
-The loan’s margin is 1.75% (which never changes) and the index has risen to 2.5%.
-The rate would increase from 3% to 4.25%.
+Let’s say that initial rate is 3 percent.

-- The first cap tells how much the rate can change the first time it changes — after the intro rate expires.
+- Initial cap: The first cap tells how much the rate can change the first time it changes — after the intro rate expires.

-- The second cap tells how much it can change every time after that.
+- Subsequent cap: The second cap tells how much your rate it can change every time after that.

-- The third cap tells how much it can change over the life of the loan (the maximum amount it can change).
+- Lifetime cap: The third cap tells how much the rate it can change over the life of the loan (the maximum amount it can change).

 As an example, if the caps are 2/2/5, your loan’s interest rate could change 2 percent after the introductory interest rate expires.
 Then it could change 2 percent every year after that (assuming it only changes once a year).
-The most it can ever change from the original rate is 5%.
+The most it can ever change from the original rate is 5% percent.

 5-year ARM Rate Comparison